Hypothermia in Anaesthetised Dogs

 • Dry the dog if wet

-• Often combined with active warming
+• Combine with active warming if needed

 Active Warming Methods